ANAT SC 2109 - Biology and Development of Human Tissues

 Links to a range of suitable electronic resources (e.g. animations, video clips, histology image libraries or websites) that support and/or extend course content are available in the course on MyUni.

-All learning and teaching resources for face-to-face classes, e.g. prepared notes, links to animations, video clips, external websites and databases, activity worksheets, additional images for practicals.
+- All learning and teaching resources for face-to-face classes, e.g. prepared notes, links to support materials such as animations, video clips, external websites and databases, activity worksheets, additional histology images.

-Assessment items, e.g. quizzes, student seminar guidelines, slide description task.
-Feedback on assessment, e.g. quiz answers, marking rubrics and written comments on assignments.
+- Assessment items, e.g. quizzes, assignments, and feedback on assessment, e.g. quiz answers, marking rubrics, written comments.

-Revision materials including answers to tutorials and practical questions, and question papers for previous year's exams and mid-semester tests.
+- Revision materials, e.g. answers to selected tutorial and practical activities, previous year's exams and progress tests.

 Learning & Teaching Activities